renejra/azure-ml-engineer/capstone/README.md

 ```bash
 conda install --file envs/env.yml
 ```
-This will install all dependencies needed for this project, creating an environment named `az-capstone`.
+This will install all dependencies needed for this project, creating an environment with a given name of yours.
 This file is also used within AzureML, to download relevant dependencies into a reproducible environment, that we can use to train, tune and deploy our models on the cloud platform with ease.

 In order for the data sourcing and preprocessing part to work, you will additionally need to setup a Quandl account,